Image to Text: How to Extract Text From An Image

 Step 3: Copy your text

-Then, copy the text, and paste it into other programs and applications.
+Then, copy the text (or click Copy All), and paste it into other programs and applications.

 extract text from image

-That’s it!
-It doesn’t take much effort at all to extract text from pictures, PDFs, or scanned documents.
+That’s all there is to it!
+It doesn’t take much effort at all to extract text from pictures, PDFs, or scanned documents when you’ve got Snagit.

 Upload your image into Snagit.
 Then right-click anywhere on the image and choose Grab Text.
 This scans your image and converts it to text.

-How do I extract text from an image in Windows?
+How do I extract text from an image on Windows?

-First, use Snagit to take a screenshot of your image or upload it into the editor.
+First, use Snagit to take a screenshot of your image or upload it into the Snagit Editor.

-Snagit uses Optical Character Recognition software, or OCR, to recognize and extract the text from your image on your Windows computer.
+Snagit can use Optical Character Recognition (OCR) software to detect and extract text from an image on your Windows computers.

 How can I extract text from a scanned PDF?